 “Ninety-nine percent of the truckers out there right now are working their backs off to put food on our table, to make sure parts get to the factories,” Ford said, noting that just five trucks are among personal vehicles blocking the Ambassador Bridge.
-“That [protest] is not representative of our truckers.”
+“That’s not representative of our truckers.”

-Ford stressed that he supports the right to peaceful protests, but that such rights need to be expressed within reason.
+Ford stressed that he supports the right to peaceful protests, but that such rights are within reason.

 Windsor and Ottawa police have already been joined by Ontario Provincial Police to aid in enforcement efforts.

 Close to 400 vehicles continue to block Ottawa streets in an area identified as the red zone that has been occupied since the Freedom Convoy and related protesters arrived Jan.
 29.